thayton/thayton.github.io/_posts/2015-02-03-scraping-with-python-selenium-and-phantomjs.md

     return jobs
 ```

 First, we open the page with `driver.get()`.
+We wait for the jobs to load by monitoring the contents of the `span`
+with id `currentPageInfo`.
+Once the jobs are loaded, the text within this span will get updated to show the total
+number of jobs in the results.
+The text that appears will be something like `Job Openings 1 - 25 of 1106`.

-After `get()` returns, we feed the rendered HTML in
+Once the jobs are loaded, we feed the rendered HTML in `driver.page_source` into BeautifulSoup.
+Then we match against
-`driver.page_source` into BeautifulSoup.
-Then we match against the `href` attribute of the
+the `href` attribute of the job links.
-job links.
 For each job link we extract the title, url, and location.

 To get all of the jobs, we also need to handle pagination.
 There's a pager at the bottom of the
 jobs listings.
 Below is a screenshot of the pager.
 A user can click a page number or the `Next`